NTDLS/NTDLS.Semaphore/README.md

 # NTDLS.Semaphore

+📦 Be sure to check out the NuGet pacakge: https://www.nuget.org/packages/NTDLS.Semaphore

 Provides various classes for to ensure sequential mult-threaded access to variables or sections of code.

 >**Auto-release CriticalResource using inline execution example:**